 - Swim Lessons at Our Pool

 We've got Dwight spirit!
-Bentley House is starting a cheerleading after-school program for students interested in promoting School spirit and pride, taught by our own Ms. Griner.
+Bentley House’s new cheerleading after-school program is for students interested in promoting School spirit and pride, taught by our own Ms. Griner.
 Students will learn a variety of routines consisting of dance, cheers, stunts, and jumps.
 In addition, members of the program will receive a cheerleading practice uniform including a shirt and pair of shorts.
+This activity will take place at the Central Baptist Church (166 West 92nd Street).

 The Dwight Conservatory provides students in grades 1-12 with an opportunity to take individual music lessons and ensemble instruction after school.
 The program offers a breadth of musical styles led by a committed team of creative and highly experienced professional musicians and teachers.
 Lessons are reasonably priced and conveniently located on campus.
 We currently offer instrumental instruction in: acoustic guitar, bass guitar, cello, clarinet, double bass, electric guitar, flute, percussion, piano, saxophone, voice, violin, and viola, as well as music theory and composition.

-The Dwight School Athletic Center offers swim lessons for children and adults at our world-class facility (located at 2116 First Avenue) on weekdays after 3 pm and every Saturday from 9 am-12 pm.
+The Dwight School Athletic Center offers swim lessons for children and adults at our world-class facility (located at 2116 First Avenue) on weekdays after 3 pm and every Saturday, from 9 am-12 pm.
 Taught by certified and experienced swim professionals, our lessons offer something for everyone — at every level.
-Please contact Aquatics Director, Chiarna Morton, at firstname.lastname@example.org to schedule lessons.
+Please contact Aquatics Director, Chiarna Morton, at email@example.com to schedule lessons.
+Click here for more information.